mmistakes/minimal-mistakes/_posts/2017-02-12-software-by-design.md

 The asynchronous genre includes: message queues, event driven architecture, event sourcing, distributed queues, web sockets...

-In persistence we've had flat files, hierarchical databases, relational databases, nosql (many of which behave like flat files e.g. Kafka or like directed acyclic graphs - hierarchical db's & graph db's or like hash maps - like key-value stores).
+In persistence we've had flat files, hierarchical databases, relational databases, NoSQL (many of which behave like flat files e.g. Kafka or like Directed Acyclic Graphs - hierarchical db's & graph db's or like hash maps - like key-value stores).

 So architectural approaches come in cycles and we are currently flipping back and forth from a predominantly synchronous microservices style to a predominantly asynchronous event sourcing style.

-So why are we constantly reinventing architecture?
+### So why are we constantly reinventing architecture? ###

 Because we are constantly reacting to changes in the way businesses work and the technical environments we are dealing with are changing.